Top Rank Suite

 Top Rank Suite was the name given to a chain of nightclubs in the United Kingdom owned by the Rank Organisation.
 They were sometimes known as Top Rank Ballrooms.

 Venues

 Birmingham

-The Birmingham Top Rank Suite opened in February 1967.
+The Birmingham Top Rank Suite opened in dale End in the city centre in February 1967.
 It originally closed in August 1974, but after failed attempts to sell it, was reopened by the Rank Organisation in September 1977, remaining open until February 1981.
 It reopened as the Hummingbird in 1983, which closed in 1994, became the Academy in 2000, which closed in 2009, then reopened as the Birmingham Ballroom in 2011 until 2013, after which it closed again, before reopening as the Forum in 2021.

 Brighton

 The Brighton Top Rank Suite opened in October 1965.
 It was rebranded in 1973 plus refurbished and called KingsWest.
 It was refurbished in 1990 and renamed the Event, and then refurbished and renamed Event II in 1996.
 In 2007 another refurbishment led to it reopening as Oceana, and later as Pryzm.